e-sung/SDRemoteImageView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+This project has zero depdencies other than Foundation and UIKit

 ## Installation